Search

 (b) Defer enrollment:

-(i) Survivors may defer enrollment in a PEBB health plan if enrolled in comprehensive employer-sponsored medical.
+(i) Survivors may defer enrollment in PEBB retiree insurance coverage if continuously enrolled in qualifying coverage as described in WAC 182-12-205(3).

 (iii) PEBB health plan enrollment and premiums will begin the first day of the month following the day that the other coverage ended for eligible spouses and children who enroll.

-(8) Survivors may change their health plan during annual open enrollment.
-In addition to annual open enrollment, survivors may change health plans as described in WAC 182-08-198.
+(8) Survivors may change their health plan during the annual open enrollment.
+In addition to the annual open enrollment, survivors may change health plans as described in WAC 182-08-198.

-(9) Survivors will lose their right to enroll in a PEBB health plan if they:
+(9) Survivors will lose their right to enroll in PEBB retiree insurance coverage if they:

-(a) Do not apply to enroll or defer PEBB health plan enrollment within the timelines stated in subsection (5) of this section; or
+(a) Do not apply to enroll or defer enrollment within the timelines as described in subsection (5) of this section; or

-(b) Do not maintain continuous enrollment in comprehensive employer-sponsored medical through an employer during the deferral period, as provided in subsection (7)(b)(i) of this section.
+(b) Do not maintain continuous enrollment in other qualifying coverage during the deferral period, as described in subsection (7)(b)(i) of this section.